The Players in the Ohio Energy Market

 In the case where counties, townships, villages, and cities are permitted to set up aggregation supply agreements, residents still have the power to choose NOT to participate in the aggregation plan.
 Customers must file the "Electric Do Not Aggregate List" form with PUCO.

-When choosing a certified retail electricity supplier, remember to keep in mind an estimation of your monthly usage.
+When choosing a certified retail electricity supplier in Ohio, remember to keep in mind an estimation of your monthly usage.
 You can do this by reviewing a few past billing statements for the past year.
 Consider, too, whether the CRES offers plans that work with your family's lifestyle as well as the length of time you plan to remain in your current residence.

 The place to compare residential plan offers is PUCO's Apples to Apples Energy Choice website.
 PUCO also has a handy worksheet you can use for comparing different offers from certified retail electricity suppliers.